 The “line of dance” is the direction in which dancers move around the dance floor.
 To avoid collisions, all dancers move in the same general direction—counterclockwise, like the Outer Loop of the Beltway.

 Slower-moving dancers are asked to dance closer to the center part of the dance floor.
 Confused?
 Watch the other dancers on the floor and you’ll pick it up quickly.

 Please note: Line of dance rules apply only to traveling dances.
 When dancing traveling dances, couples move or travel around the dance floor.
-The Waltz and American Tango are examples of travelling dances.
+Waltz, Foxtrot and American Tango are examples of travelling dances.
 The other kind of dance is known as the spot dance.
 Couples stay more or less in one place while dancing spot dances.
 Examples of spot dances are Swing, Rumba, Cha-Cha and Salsa.

 Do you have questions?
 We’ve compiled answers to our dancers’ most frequently asked questions: